-If you think the salad dressing line-up–Thousand Island, Blue Cheese, Ranch, Italian and French–is also a bit dated, you might be surprised to learn that according to the Food Channel, all five of the aforementioned dressings are still among the top ten most popular in the country as of 2010.
-The blue cheese dressing has a very thick viscosity and is redolent with crumbled blue cheese.
+If you think the salad dressing line-up–Thousand Island, Blue Cheese, Ranch, Italian and French–is also a bit dated, you might be surprised to learn that according to the Food Channel, four of five of these dressings are still among the top ten most popular in the country as of 2019 (only French didn’t make it).
+The Cooperage’s blue cheese dressing has a very thick viscosity and is redolent with crumbled blue cheese.
 As with the salad ingredients and even the plates on which your salad is constructed, the salad dressings are cold.
 Beds of crushed ice surround the steel vessels in which each ingredient and dressing is kept.
 The selection of soups changes daily, but you can always be assured of a tureen of hot, delicious soup including a green chile chicken soup as good as some New Mexican restaurants make it.
 It’s not especially piquant, but it’s replete with chunks of chopped chicken (not all white).

 In a 2012 episode of Bravo’s Top Chef Masters, the voluptuous Mad Men star Christina Hendricks introduced an elimination challenge requiring contestants to prepare proleptic favorites from the 1960s.
 Chef Floyd Cardoz had the unenviable challenge of preparing an “Ambrosia” salad, a dish he (and most of the other contestants) had never even heard of.
 Visitors to the Cooperate would know.
 An Ambrosia salad (a traditional fruit salad made in sweetened whipped cream) is one of the several frothy and colorful salads also available on the salad bar.
 Also available are a Waldorf salad (apples, mayonnaise, walnuts), a pistachio salad and tapioca.